 Elevate your baking game with this delicious Whipping Cream Pound Cake recipe.
 With a few simple ingredients and easy instructions, it's the perfect dessert for any occasion!

 If you have never had a Whipping Cream Pound Cake, let me tell you, it puts me in the mind of a Cream Cheese Pound Cake in terms of its texture and taste.
 It is incredibly moist, dense, and irresistible.
 This cake is absolutely delicious by itself, but would also pair well with fresh fruit and/or topped with whipped cream.
 This cake is great for special occasions and also for those just because moments.
 I hope you enjoy this delicious cake with your family and friends.

-- 3 c of all-purpose flour (sifted)
+- All-purpose flour (sifted)

-- 1 ½ c of whipping cream - room temperature
+- Whipping cream - room temperature

 - 5 whole eggs - room temperature

 - Vanilla extract